SivadineshPonrajan/Zoop/README.md

 python zoop.py
 ```

-* Use android studio and import the project.
+* Use android studio and import the project from "Android studio files" folder.
 * Change your local IP address in the code.
 * Export the client app.

-### Android studio files will be uploaded soon..!!!